|

 senior year.
 It is extremely important to apply now and send your deposit to

+save your place if you are accepted.
 ACT or SAT?
 It is important that college-bound

 seniors have a competitive ACT or SAT1 score before December 1st of their senior